Headrest

 This information was automatically generated from data provided by MOA: University of British Columbia.
 It has been standardized to aid in finding and grouping information within the RRN.
 Accuracy and meaning should be verified from the Data Source tab.

-Headrests, also called neck rests or bolsters.
-Used when sleeping or resting; meant to support the head at the junction of the neck and head when lying down.
-Usually a personal object; they are portable and may also be used as a stool.
-Sometimes used by men to protect elaborate hair arrangements.
+Headrests, also called neck rests or bolsters, are used when sleeping or resting; meant to support the head at the junction of the neck and head when lying down.
+They are carved from a single piece of wood and are also considered symbols of status.
+Usually a personal object, headrests are portable and may also be used as a stool.
+They are sometimes used by men to protect elaborate hair arrangements.
 In some societies, headrests were thought to channel ancestral communications through dreams.
+In Somali nomad societies, headrests are used in wedding ceremonies.
+On the wedding night, the groom places the tubash (a sum of money) under the bride’s headrest and the morning after the wedding she uses the money to purchase an amber necklace, which symbolizes her new status.

 With an account, you can ask other users a question about this item.
 Request an Account